DhaouIdris/ML/Plankton_Detection/pytorch_template_code-main/README.md

 - Metadata for each image, including species labels.
 - A diverse set of plankton species, including copepods, diatoms, and other micro-organisms.

-We have 21 fully labeled samples for training, and you must predict the annotations for 3 unlabeled scans.
+We have 21 fully labeled samples for training, and 3 scans are going to be used for validation.
 The annotations have been provided by :
 Sorbonne Université/CNRS - Institut de la Mer de Villefranche (IMEV), Sorbonne Université/CNRS - Laboratoire d'Océanographie de Villefranche (LOV); 2020; Plankton community in Régent (680µm) net, Point B, Villefranche-sur-Mer, France https://dx.doi.org/10.14284/477

 ## Project Goals